termon/placement-handbook/src/pages/on-placement.md

 ### Poor Performance

 Where a student does not perform as expected in a placement role, the company may decide to terminate the placement.
-This is an **exceptional** occurance and would normally only happen when all avenues to address the issues identified have been exhausted.
+This is an **exceptional** occurence and would normally only happen when all avenues to address the issues identified have been exhausted.

 Where issues do arise these would normally be discussed at the next available placement visit or where more urgent the industrial supervisor would contact the academic supervisor or placement tutor.
 Normally issues are related to the competencies outlined above with lack of technical ability being the most difficult to address.
-In most other cases the course of action required by the student is obvious and relies on the student taking responsibility for the issue(s) highlighed and being willing to take the necessary steps to address the issues.
+In most other cases the course of action required by the student is obvious and relies on the student taking responsibility for the issue(s) highlighted and being willing to take the necessary steps to address the issues.

 ### Redundancy